 However, Dividend income received by the REIT from the SPV continues to be exempt in the hands of the REIT.
-Further, the SPV distributing the dividend may be required to withhold tax at 10% on dividend distributed to REIT, in the absence of specific carve-out provided under the provisions relating to withholding tax.
+Further, a recent amendment has clarified that dividends distributed by the SPV to a REIT should not be subject to withholding tax.

-Interest income from SPV:
+Interest income from SPV